00

 Customer Acquisition Cost (CAC) measures how much you spend to bring in new customers.
 CAC comprises all sales and marketing-related costs, including advertising fees, commissions from sales, and other promotional expenses.

-And it’s a vital statistic since it enables your company to assess the cost and effectiveness of your sales and marketing initiatives in bringing in new clients.
+It’s a vital statistic since it enables your company to assess the cost and effectiveness of your sales and marketing initiatives in bringing in new clients.

 To calculate your customer acquisition cost, add up every customer acquisition cost, including marketing and advertising expenses, salaries of salespeople and marketers, and any other costs related to lead generation and customer acquisition.
 And divide the outcome by the number of new customers acquired during the period.